codeforamerica/ohana-api/README.md

 Start the app locally on port 8080 using Passenger:

     passenger start -p 8080

+If for some reason, you can't run on port 8080, make sure you update `API_BASE_URL` and `API_BASE_HOST` in `config/application.yml` if you change the port number.
+You'll also need to update the port number in `OHANA_API_ENDPOINT` when running the Admin Interface.

 ### Verify the app is returning JSON
 To see all locations, 30 per page: